-October marked the 50-year anniversary of the Nation Trails System Act, signed by President Johnson to promote “the preservation of public access to, travel within, and enjoyment and appreciate of the open-air, out-door areas and historic resources of the Nation.”
+October marked the 50-year anniversary of something special; we are grateful for the National Trails System Act.
+This Act was signed by President Johnson to promote “the preservation of public access to, travel within, and enjoyment and appreciate of the open-air, out-door areas and historic resources of the Nation.”
 It all started with Johnson’s speech in 1965 where he stated “The forgotten outdoorsmen of today are those who like to walk, hike, ride horseback or bicycle.
 For them we must have trails as well as highways…”

 The legislation established two national scenic trail systems: the Pacific Crest Trail (PCT) running from the Mexican board of California to the Canadian border in Washington state; and the Appalachian Trail (AT) which runs from Georgia to Maine.
 National Scenic trails are described as extended trails of more than 100 miles in length that provide for outdoor recreation.